 |Black Diamond Liquid Point||$259||12.3 oz.||Performance/hiking||2.5L Gore-Tex||Yes||No|

 The Patagonia Calcite joins a crowded field of rain jackets that aim to balance weather protection, features, and weight.
 Its closest competitor is Black Diamond’s Liquid Point, and the two share a lot in common, including 2.5-layer Gore-Tex Paclite builds, 75-denier face fabrics, similar weights, and helmet-compatible hoods.
-The Patagonia comes in $10 less and includes a chest pocket, but the BD has a little more of a hardshell feel with upgrades like water-resistant zippers on the arm vents and a slightly nicer face fabric.
-In our opinion, both jackets fall in a difficult middle ground: they’re too heavy for serious backpacking and fairly expensive but don’t have the breathability and bombproof protection of an alpine shell.
+The Patagonia includes a chest pocket, but the BD is cheaper by $40 and has a little more of a hardshell feel with upgrades like water-resistant zippers on the arm vents and a slightly nicer face fabric.
+In our opinion, both jackets fall in a difficult middle ground: They’re too heavy for serious backpacking and fairly expensive but don’t have the breathability and bombproof protection of an alpine shell.
 But if their feature sets line up with your needs, the Liquid Point’s small technical upgrades give it the edge for us.

-A standout in this category is the Marmot Minimalist: it’s impressively versatile and retains many of the features we love about the Calcite but comes in $60 cheaper.
-The Minimalist is slightly heavier at 13.6 ounces, but has a similar 2.5-layer Gore-Tex Paclite construction and includes features like pit zips and an adjustable hem and hood (note: the Marmot's hood is not helmet-compatible).
+A standout in this category is the Marmot Minimalist: It’s impressively versatile and retains many of the features we love about the Calcite but comes in at a significant $100 cheaper.
+The Minimalist is slightly heavier at 13.6 ounces, but has a similar 2.5-layer Gore-Tex Paclite construction and includes features like pit zips and an adjustable hem and hood (note: The Marmot's hood is not helmet-compatible).
 Both jackets have a nice, wear-anywhere style that works well both for hiking and around-town use.
 The women’s Minimalist lacks a chest pocket (the men’s jacket does include it, however) and the front zipper isn’t water-resistant, but these are small gripes for an otherwise great all-around piece.
-And at $189, we think the Marmot is the better value.
+And at $199, we think the Marmot is the better value.

-Another do-it-all rain jacket is Outdoor Research’s Aspire (and men’s Foray).
-Like the Minimalist and Calcite, it features Gore-Tex Paclite and comes in around the same weight (13.7 oz.).
-The Aspire has a 2-layer build rather than the Minimalist and Calcite's 2.5-layer, but adds breathability with a unique venting system: rather than standard pit zips, OR extended the vents from the bicep all the way down to the hem, which creates a poncho-like style when fully unzipped.
+Another do-it-all rain jacket is Outdoor Research’s Aspire II (and men’s Foray).
+Like the Minimalist and Calcite, it features Gore-Tex Paclite but comes in a little lighter (11.7 oz.).
+The Aspire also has a 2-layer build rather than the Minimalist and Calcite's 2.5-layer constructions, but adds breathability with a unique venting system: Rather than standard pit zips, OR extended the vents from the bicep all the way down to the hem, which creates a poncho-like style when fully unzipped.
 In practice, we found this TorsoFlo design offered significantly better airflow than traditional pit zips, which makes the Aspire a solid multi-sport jacket for activities from backpacking to backcountry skiing (although its hood isn't helmet-compatible).
-And the clincher for us: it manages to do all this while undercutting the Calcite by $34.
+And the clincher for us: It manages to do all this while undercutting the Calcite by $74.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!